Emergency Care in Non-VA Facilities

 Do I need to get approval before going to the emergency room?

 No. If you are an eligible veteran, and a VA facility is not feasibly available when you believe your health or life is in immediate danger, report directly to the closest emergency room.
-If hospitalization is required, you, your representative or the treating facility should contact the nearest VA within 24 hours to arrange a transfer to VA care by calling the VA Transfer Center at (813) 972-7614.
+If hospitalization is required, you, your representative or the treating facility should contact the nearest VA within 24 hours to arrange a transfer to VA care.
+Alternatively, the James A. Haley Veterans' Haley Hospital Community Care Customer Service can be contacted at 813-903-4375, option 2.

 How long will I stay in the private hospital?